cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-SUPPORT-cluster.md

 ### On primary cluster node
 > [!NOTE]
-> Any kubernetes comman executed on the primary node will generated configuration and application elements synchronizing automatically to other cluster nodes.
+> Any kubernetes command executed on the primary node will generated configuration and application elements synchronizing automatically to other cluster nodes.

 - Add helm charts to node repository list via command:
 ```